-From June 21-29, 2021, the UC Hastings Center for Negotiation and Dispute Resolution (CNDR) virtually hosted this advanced training for the second time.
+From June 21-29, 2021, the UC Law SF Center for Negotiation and Dispute Resolution (CNDR) virtually hosted this advanced training for the second time.
 The training focused on helping family mediators to spot potential issues that require additional discussion and consideration between the parents, giving the mediator a more sophisticated understanding of how to approach these complex multi-jurisdictional situations, and covered the legal and practical aspects of international custody, child relocation, and child abduction that may arise when a family’s background includes more than one jurisdiction.

 Taught by Melissa Kucinski, this sold-out program was open to family mediators and legal professionals who want to advance their mediation skills to work more productively with families where cross-border parenting issues arise.
 A group of government and private practice professionals from around the globe attended from the U.S., Canada, France, the Netherlands, and Brazil.